chrisdavies/tiny-date-picker/readme.md

 ## Options

-TinyDatePicker can be configured by passing it an options object as its second argument.
+TinyDatePicker can be configured by passing it a second argument:

 ```javascript